 Gallagher said the proprietors anticipate many customers of the Goodwill, located next door, will end up spilling over into the Amber Lake shop.
 Furniture, appliances, toys and more make up the inventory.
 The relationship between the two interests -- Goodwill and Amber Lake -- is good, Gallagher said.
 The board stipulated that a parking arrangement be established.

 "Years ago when those properties [presently Goodwill and the former Carr Hardware] came into commercial use there was a lot of friction between the two parties," said board member Michael Leary.
 "It ended up being kind of a disaster.
-I wouldn't want
+I wouldn't want to see one of the property owners start feeling that they needed to put up a fence again."

 A 30-day waiting period follows Monday's approval, after which the business should be near ready to open, Foster said.